okzun/docs/api-list.md

 `DELETE /organizations/:org_id/nodes/:id` - delete a node, only available prior to offering

 ### Occasions and Containers
+>Occasions are a node that represents one thing happening in one place (real or virtual) at one time.
+>Containers are nodes that contain other nodes.

 `POST /organizations/:org_id/occasions` - create a new occasion